TaleWorlds/Documentations/docs/content/english/Asset Management/how_to_add_custom_fonts.md

 #### Generating Sprite Sheets

 * Now the spritesheets of the font need to be generated, using the **.png** file created in the last process.
 * We will briefly cover how to add your new font to the spritesheets.
-For detailed explanation see: [GENERATING AND LOADING UI SPRITE SHEETS](http://docs.modding.bannerlord.com/asset-management/generating_and_loading_ui_sprite_sheets/).
+For a detailed explanation see: [GENERATING AND LOADING UI SPRITE SHEETS](http://docs.modding.bannerlord.com/asset-management/generating_and_loading_ui_sprite_sheets/).
 	* Run the spritesheet generator by simply launching the **Mount &amp; Blade II Bannerlord\bin\Win64\_Shipping\_wEditor\TaleWorlds.TwoDimension.SpriteSheetGenerator.exe**.
 	* If everything was set up correctly, the output of spritesheet generator should look like this:
 <img src="/img/how_to_add_custom_fonts/spritesheet_generator.png"/>
-	* You should import the font via the resource browser in game.
+	* You should import the font via the resource browser in-game.
 Which was explained in the [document](http://docs.modding.bannerlord.com/asset-management/generating_and_loading_ui_sprite_sheets/) above.

 #### Using the Newly Added Fonts